jailbirt/theeye-docs/theeye-docs/docs/first-steps.md

 #### Scripts

 You can write scripts directly from TheEye web to your servers or you can create scripts to be used as API Calls or monitors.

-Check the [Scripts Documentation](/core-concepts/scripts/) for more details.
+Check our [TheEye-io gist](https://gist.github.com/theeye-io) scripts page.

 #### Templates \(Provisioning\)